ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

 Phantom-existentials data ::

   -- Phantom-existential Type
   data exists a.
-UnitE = MkUnit
+UnitE a = MkUnit

 Partly Phantom-existential ::

   -- Partly Phantom-existential Type data exists a.
-MaybyE = forall a.
+MaybyE a = forall a.
 JustE a | NothingE

 Even we could create phantom existentials, the use of them is unclear.